siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/CICS/troubleshooting.md

 ### Using the step logs

-Most failures can be detected by inspecting the step output logs in IBM UrbanCode Deploy.
+Most failures can be detected by inspecting the step output logs in IBM DevOps Deploy.
 If an error occurs within the UCD set up, the step output log typically contains an error message similar to authentication failed, which often indicates an incorrect username and password.

 If the problem is more CICS specific, the step output log will contain a message such as the following: